One of the biggest challenges when setting up a small studio is selecting the right monitor size. These smaller spaces can be difficult to get right.

 Isolation pads will disperse vibrations and keep your monitors secure.
 Likewise, monitor stands are a good option to prevent speakers from falling.
 You can also look into monitor stands to get your monitors up to ear level.

 Having lighter speakers also becomes important if you plan to move them around.
 A portable set of studio monitors allows you to move them around your house easily.
 You may also want to take them to a friend’s house or even to your workplace.

 Understanding your studio space is also important when selecting small monitors.
 Take some time to assess what you need from your speakers.

-If you have a large area you may want more versatile monitors.
-Flexibility to move them around along with tuning options are ideal.
+If you have a large area, you may want more versatile monitors.
+Flexibility to move them around and tuning options are ideal in these situations.

 Tuning options allow you to adjust the output based on your space.
 For example, you can minimize low-end output for smaller spaces to prevent sound refraction.

-If your main need is for near-field monitoring the size of the space becomes less important.
-Placement of the speakers comes to the fore in these situations.
+If your main need is for near-field monitoring, the size of the space becomes less important.
+The placement of the speakers comes to the fore in these situations.